objectDisorientedProgrammer/Quasar/README.md

 Requires Microsoft .NET 4.5

 ## Building
-This project was originally created in Microsoft Visual Studio 2010 or 2013.
-You should be able to import it and build.
+Open Quasar.sln in Microsoft Visual Studio 2012 to build and run.

 ## Notes
 The file _Quasar.dat located in the Quasar directory is where data will be stored by default.